cooperative-computing-lab/cctools/doc/manuals/install/from-source.md

 !!! note
     If you need to install CCTools in a directory different from `${HOME}/cctools`, you can use `./configure --prefix /some/desired/dir`.
-    Remember to export PATH, PYTHONPATH, and PERL5LIB accordingly.
+    Remember to export PATH, PYTHONPATH, and PERL5LIB as above, but changing `~/cctools` to the directory of your choosing.

 ## Install From Git Repository